 The normal full stock assessment process was not conducted for the Eastern Zone for 2022/23.
 Hence the Eastern Zone could not be assessed against the Egg Production Limit reference point in the usual manner.
-Instead a weight of evidence approach is used here.
+Instead, a weight of evidence approach is used here.
 The 2021/22 assessment indicated that egg production was well above the limit reference point with a high level of confidence (see following section and figures from the 2021/22 assessment model).
-That assessment indicated that egg production was steady, standardised CPUE has increased since that time indicating that egg production from legal size lobsters is likely to have increased.
-In contrast the PRI has reduced to near record low levels indicating egg production from sub-legal mature females is likely to have decreased.
-The combined effect on egg production of these two elements is unclear, however there have been previous years with low PRI and lower CPUE (e.g. 2018/19) in which egg production readily exceeded the limit reference point.
+The substantial increase in standardised CPUE since the 2021/22 assessment model indicates that egg production from legal size lobsters is likely to have increased.
+In contrast the PRI has reduced to record low levels indicating egg production from sub-legal mature females is likely to have decreased.
+The combined effect on egg production of these two elements is unclear and there is greater uncertainty with less data available, however there have been previous years with low PRI and lower CPUE (e.g. 2018/19) in which egg production readily exceeded the limit reference point.
 In addition, the harvest strategy sets a CPUE proxy for a 20% egg production level of 0.25kg/pot-lift.
-This is readily exceeded with the current level of 0.49kg/pot-lift.
-Consequently it is highly likely that egg production remains above the limit reference point in the Eastern Zone.
+This is readily exceeded with the current level of 0.60kg/pot-lift.
+Consequently, it is highly likely that egg production remains above the limit reference point in the Eastern Zone.